eduhund/assistant/README.md

 ## Who are the users?

-Medium, medium-large (but not really large), small business in any area.
+Medium, medium-large (but not really large), small businesses in any area.
 Any in which some kind of communication with users is built.

 ## What problems does ChaCha solve?